Best Inflatable Fishing Kayak – Fishing…Blown Up!

 There are fittings for a Sevylor trolling motor and it has the obligatory paddle holders, D-rings for pulling or tieing, a handle at the bow, and mesh pockets or cargo nets for storing away the valuables.
 It also comes with two adjustable padded seats.

 The Colorado is specifically designed for 2 persons, but can easily be used by the solo fisherman.
 Many buyers have reported that they use it for single use with no problems whatsoever.
+You may find space is limited for two large adults plus gear.

 Now onto the features that are going to help you out with your fishing...